SpaceX executes second-ever ‘chopsticks’ booster catch but Starship spacecraft is lost - Local News 8

 Shortly after the update, the team confirmed the loss of the vehicle.

-“We can confirm that we did lose the ship,” said SpaceX engineer Kate Tice.
+“We can confirm that we did lose the ship,” SpaceX engineer Kate Tice said.

+Musk took to X, which he owns, to share that “improved versions of the ship (and) booster already waiting for launch.”

 The “new generation” Starship flying on the Thursday mission had some substantial upgrades from previous versions, according to SpaceX.
 The changes included additional fuel capacity, which could allow Starship’s engines to burn longer and generate more speed.